dazuma/erl2ex/README.md

 *   Closer integration with EUnit.
 *   Dead macro elimination, especially when inlining hrl files.
 *   Do better at determining when a macro contains content that is allowed in guard clauses.
 We may be able to do away with the generated `Macro.Env.in_guard?` check.
+*   Convert yrl files.
+*   Fix expressions that cause scope "export" warnings in newer versions of Elixir.

 ## Contributing